SimpliRF/gnuradio_llm/README.md

 The project also includes a dataset logger for GNU Radio Companion (GRC) for emitting history-style training examples.
 GRC is often used for education, so it makes sense to use it to create training data.
+The dataset logger hooks into GRC and any flowgraphs deployed through the GRC GUI to record traces that can then be used to create a dataset.
+This dataset can in turn be used to fine-tune a model further.

 **NOTE**: This project is not affiliated with or sponsored by any of the official GNU Radio organizations.